 The regulatory environment surrounding information security and privacy is increasingly demanding, with the frequent imposition of new and constantly changing requirements.
 Compliance with these requirements may result in cost increases due to necessary systems changes and the development of new administrative processes.
 In addition, customers and employees have a high expectation that our restaurant businesses will adequately protect their personal information.
 The majority of our restaurant businesses' restaurant sales are by credit or debit cards.
 We and other restaurants and retailers have experienced security breaches in which credit and debit card information of their customers has been stolen.
 For example, a cyber-security investigation at O'Charley's identified signs of unauthorized access to the payment card network of O'Charley's restaurants from March 18, 2016 to April 8, 2016, during which period credit cards used at all O'Charley's restaurants (other than three franchised locations) may have been affected.
 In connection with this matter, ABRH has reimbursed Fifth Third Bank for fines arising under the MasterCard Security Rules and Procedures (Merchant Edition) in the amount of \$0.6 million and expects to receive an assessment from Visa relating to the data breach in June 2017.
 Any additional amounts incurred by O'Charley's in connection with this matter will depend on a variety of factors, including the specific facts and circumstances of the incident (e.g., how many cards were actually affected and then used to make unauthorized purchases) and the exercise of discretion by each card network.
-O'Charley's could also face lawsuits by individual cardholders for unauthorized charges if the individuals are not fully compensated by the card brands, although O'Charley's has received no notice of any such lawsuits to date.
-In addition, any breach in customer payment information could result in investigations by the U.S. Secret Service Electronic Crimes Task Force (ECTF) and increased cost in our restaurant
+O'Charley's has received no notice of any such lawsuits to date.
+In addition, any breach in customer payment information could result in investigations by the U.S. Secret Service Electronic Crimes Task Force (ECTF) and increased cost in our restaurant businesses' efforts to cooperate with the ECTF.